MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 ### Is there a feature to create additional notifications through emails?

-Microsoft community training does not have this function out of the box.
+Community Training does not have this function out of the box.
 However, customers can achieve this by using our APIs.

 For more details, reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).